Thousands enter to win tour of Portland’s sewage treatment plant

 “We’re a wastewater and stormwater utility,” she said.
 “Portlanders rely on us every day but don’t think of us.
 We want to communicate with the public we serve.”

 During the tour, contest winners will learn how Portland processes its waste.
-And how that waste gets turned back into clean water, energy and manure for livestock pastures.
+And then, how that waste gets turned back into clean water, energy, and manure for livestock pastures.

 “This is an operating wastewater treatment plant,” the contest entry page warns.
 “Certain areas of the plant may have a strong odor.”